How to Easily Fix a Garbage Disposal & Save Money

-Do you see a foreign objects stuck inside the unit?
+Do you see a foreign object stuck inside the unit?

-Garbage disposals are constructed with cooked and some raw food for disposing in mind.
+Garbage disposals are constructed with cooked and some raw food for disposing of in mind.

 This will cause a jam.
 You must first stop the disposal.
 Do not run it.
-Using a needle nose pliers remove the object from the shredding plate gently.
+Using needle-nose pliers remove the object from the shredding plate gently.

 Use caution and do not stress it out and bend the shredder.
 You may need to move the shredder slightly to remove the stuck object.

-No foreight objects in disposal but jammed for a clog?
+No foreign objects in disposal but jammed for a clog?

 Even though we might assume that the garbage disposal will grind every bit of food and drains them all out, it doesn’t happen.

-Due to usage of fat and other food particles, you will always have a sludge in the garbage disposal.
+Due to the usage of fat and other food particles, you will always have sludge in the garbage disposal.
 Over time they form a thick crust.